 However, the event has had to be postponed due to the dangers of mass gatherings and the spread of Coronavirus which has killed more than 20,000 people in the UK alone.

-Remembering Srebrenica has had to cancel more than 2,000 events and activities across the UK as the 25th anniversary of the genocide would have seen the largest set of commemorations ever organised to honour the victims of Srebrenica, the worst atrocity on European soil since the Second World War.
+Remembering Srebrenica has had to cancel more than 2,000 community action events and activities across the UK as the 25th anniversary of the genocide would have seen the largest set of commemorations ever organised to honour the victims of Srebrenica, the worst atrocity on European soil since the Second World War.

 The Reverend Canon James Milne, Precentor, St Paul’s Cathedral, explained the Covid-19 pandemic meant the memorial service had to be postponed.